 - The components of social justice can be taught, learned, embodied, and enacted within and among individuals and communities;

-- Healing and reconciliation within and among individuals and communities are steps on a journey toward social justice alternatives to vengeance, violence, destruction and turmoil.
+- Healing and reconciliation within and among individuals and communities are steps on a journey toward liberation from vengeance, violence, destruction, and turmoil.

 When used together, these four pathways are most powerful in helping to activate socially-just individuals, families, organizations, communities, and policies.
 They are all active processes-not end states- with degrees of attainment.
-Each one requires us to stay 'awake' and not mindlessly move through Life.
-Collectively, these pathways urge our taking risks, and genuinely seeking connections within, between, and among ourselves and others.
+Each pathway requires that we remain avoid passivity and are active participants in Life.
+Collectively, these pathways urge risk-taking with intention, and genuinely seeking connections within, between, and among ourselves and others.

 The SJI pathways are defined as follows:

-Cultural Humility: Staying aware to be grounded in our own unknowing in coming to know other;
+Cultural Humility: Remaining grounded in our own unknowing as we continue to come to know others;

 Radical Love: Recognizing the Good in others simply because they exist.